-Scanning VIN Codes with a Barcode Reader
+Scanning VIN Using Barcode Reader or OCR

 Anyone tasked with regularly and manually capturing vehicle identification numbers (VIN) knows how troublesome they can be when doing so from a vehicle.
 You usually have to hover over and read through the windshield at the engraved numbers etched in low contrast.
 Or, you can kneel to look at the usually sideways sticker placed on the door or door opening to get to the long 17-digit code.
 There is an easier way and it’s by scanning it.

 Rapidly processing VIN information is possible with Dynamsoft Barcode Reader SDK.
 VIN number scanning often proposes the following challenges: water spots on car windows, glare, distance, angle, low light, in motion, and sometimes in the rain.